How will God deal with the demons? Here are four common assumptions made regarding Satan's and the demons' fate, along with a cohesive explanation.

 John Ritenbaugh focuses upon Satan's great rebellion when he rallied one-third of the angels against the government of God.
 They were cast down to the earth, where they have since held a beachhead of operations, even though the venue has been downgraded fr. . .

-Peter's statement that Jesus 'preached to the spirits in prison' (I Peter 3:19) has for years baffled many a Bible student.
-Richard Ritenbaugh examines this verse in context, showing that the traditional interpretation is woefully off-base to the point of suggesting a totally unbiblical conclusion.
+Peter's statement that Jesus 'preached to the spirits in prison' has baffled many a Bible student.
+The traditional interpretation is woefully off-base.

 Everything we can know is communicated to us in some form.
 Usually, we are able to identify the sources of these communications through our senses.
 Yet, as John Ritenbaugh explains, we are also open to invisible communication from the spirit world—co. . .